guzmanlopez/StarFishNavigation/README.md

 - ESRI Shapefiles (.shp)
 - KML file format (.kml)

-The aim of this software is "fast extract" of the navigation data to visualize it on a GIS software like [QGIS](http://www.qgis.org "QGIS webpage").
+The aim of this software is "fast extract" of the navigation data to visualize it on a GIS software like [QGIS](http://www.qgis.org "QGIS webpage") or in a web map in the "Maps" tab.

 You can run a demo [here](https://glopez.shinyapps.io/StarFishNavigation "shinyapps.io"), but I suggest run it locally using R because the csv raw files are generally big files (hundreds of megabytes) to upload over internet.